FalixNodes-Software/KB-articles/content/_posts/minecraft/modifications/software/2025-01-30-discordsrv.md

 1. Log in to the [Discord Developer Portal](https://discord.com/developers/applications/).

-2. Click on "New Application" and give the bot a name.
+2. Press "New Application" and give your bot a name.

-3. Make sure to agree to the [Developer Terms of Service](https://support-dev.discord.com/hc/en-us/articles/8562894815383-Discord-Developer-Terms-of-Service) and [Developer Policy](https://support-dev.discord.com/hc/en-us/articles/8563934450327-Discord-Developer-Policy) before clicking "Create".
+3. Agree to the [Developer Terms of Service](https://support-dev.discord.com/hc/en-us/articles/8562894815383-Discord-Developer-Terms-of-Service) and [Developer Policy](https://support-dev.discord.com/hc/en-us/articles/8563934450327-Discord-Developer-Policy) and press "Create".

-4. Navigate to the "Installation" tab in the left menu.
+4. Navigate to the "Installation" tab.

-5. Under "Installation Contexts" uncheck the "User Install" option.
+5. Uncheck the "User Install" option under the "Installation Contexts" section.

-6. Set the "Install Link" to "None".
+6. Set "Install Link" to "None".

 7. Scroll down to "Default Install Settings".